therealssj/blog/content/posts/Development Update 105.md

 ##### The coin is only a small portion of the project.

 - Next generation networking (new networking protocol to enable mesh networking, new address space, source routing, basicly a new internet from scratch).
 Default link level encryption and end-to-end encryption.
 IP addresses replaced by public keys.
 Source routed.
 Codress messaging (the destination and source of communications are not revealed).
 Payments to nodes from bandwidth consumers, to bandwidth producers.
-I call this "meshnet" because that is what it is used for, but it is actually a completely new type of networking.
+I call this "Skywire" because that is what it is used for, but it is actually a completely new type of networking.
 - A solid crypto library https://godoc.org/github.com/skycoin/skycoin/src/cipher
 - Prototypes of content addressable storage and peer-to-peer object replication protocols for social media, blockchain, file sharing and next generation internet
 - A new scripting language for blockchain applications.
 That is flexible enough to replace SQL for ERP systems and which has applications in IoT.